Reza-shojaei/sim808_gps_tracker/README.md

   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="https://raw.githubusercontent.com/Reza-shojaei/sim808_gps_tracker/main/arduino%20codes/wiring/SIM808-Module-circuit3.jpg">
 </picture>

-i upload two arduino code, That both works fine and both them can send the location to php secript ervery 10S feel free to use either of them but here is one example.
+I upload two arduino code, That both work fine and both of them can send the location to php secript every 10S feel free to use either of them but here is one example.
 ### arduino code 1
 ```
 #include<SoftwareSerial.h>